 Followers need the ability to acquire, evaluate and integrate information necessary to complete an assignment.
 They will ask questions to clarify goals or values.
-They contribute to discussons and participate in decision making.
+They contribute to discussions and participate in decision-making.
 A Scouter takes this role as a member of a group committee; a youth member takes it as a member of his Patrol.

-Good followers accept responsibility for their own actions and for decisions of the group.
+Good followers accept responsibility for their own actions and for the decisions of the group.
 This may require questioning or even opposing leadership that is against the 'good of the group' or against greater values.
-A young person tries to talk his friends out of an act of vandalism is one exmaple.
-Another is the Scouter who points out possible negative consequences of a program activity.
+A young person trying to talk his friends out of an act of vandalism is one example.
+Another is the Scouter who points out possible negative consequences of program activity.

 ...is Loyal & Dependable

-Good followers accept being part of a whole and rcognize they cannot always have their own way.
-They feel good about themselves by contributing to the group and its goals and help achieve those goals.
+Good followers accept being part of a whole and recognize they cannot always have their own way.
+They feel good about themselves by contributing to the group and its goals and helping achieve those goals.